Hammer & Sickle: Gameplay

 The player takes on the role of a Soviet commando assigned to operate behind British-American lines in 1949 post-World War II Germany.

 The game features an open ended storyline in which the player's actions determine the course of the game.
 The player also has significant control over the team's movement between game maps and the passage of time, both of which also affect the storyline.

 The player can assign feats to the team members with each level-up, as well as outfit them with disguises for moving through towns without attracting attention.
 A wide range of authentic weapons of the era can be scavenged from dead enemies to outfit the player's team, as well as bought and sold for cash.

 As with Silent Storm, nearly all structures are completely destructible with enough firepower.
 Hammer & Sickle also employs ragdoll physics for bodies according to the precise velocity of an impact.
 Fully three-dimensional mapping allows for obstruction calculations and cover effects from all angles, bullets ricochet and their stopping power depends on the weapon.
-Things are somewhat exaggerated for a more cinematic experience.